It is fashionable these days to glamourise entrepreneurial failure. Indeed, you’re considered a failure if you haven’t failed yet.

 I have a few additional practical suggestions:

 - Start your new business part-time while you hold down your full-time job.
 (No, that’s not cheating.)
 That way you extend your ‘runway’ by ensuring a reliable continuous income while getting off the ground.
+Runways typically need to be 18 months to three years long.

 - You need to make sure that your future customers know that you have what they need, and how to find you.
 Draw up and implement a good marketing plan.